-AFG recommends that at least one-third of the audit committee members, including one director or supervisory board member with financial and accounting expertise, be free from conflicts of interest.
+AFG recommends that at least one-third of the audit committee members be free from conflicts of interest1.

-Company managers and company employees may not be members of the audit committee.
+Company managers (as stipulated by law) and company employees may not be members of the audit committee.

 The audit committee is responsible, inter alia, for the following: